m5m1th/node-seq/README.markdown

 section.
 Every method returns `this`.

-Whenever `this()` is called with a non-falsy first argument, the error value propagates down to the first `catch` it sees, skipping over all actions in between.
-There is an implicit `catch` at the end of all chains that prints the error stack if available and otherwise just prints the error.
+Whenever `this()` is called with a non-falsy first argument, the error value propagates down to the first `error` it sees, skipping over all actions in between.
+There is an implicit `error` at the end of all chains that prints the error stack if available and otherwise just prints the error.